Willie169/PID/README.md

 # PID Controller and Simulation

-This repository implements a PID (Proportional-Integral-Derivative) controller designed to regulate the speed of a follower car in relation to a leader car.
+This repository implements a PID (Proportional-Integral-Derivative) controller designed to regulate the speed of an auto-following kart with a leader robot.
 The implementation includes the PID controller logic, a car simulation, and a framework for testing various PID configurations.

 ## PID.hpp

 ### Overview

-This header file implementes a PID controller that includes traditional PID control logic along with enhancements such as adaptive gain adjustment, adaptive integral term, error history management, and additional derivative term.
+This header file implements a PID controller that includes traditional PID control logic along with enhancements such as adaptive gain adjustment, adaptive integral term, error history management, and additional derivative term.
 It is also designed to be compatible with both Arduino and non-Arduino environments.

 ### Arduino and Non-Arduino Compatibility